-Burial Hours: Burials will be carried out between the hours of 9:00 a.m. and 3:30 p.m.
+Burial Hours: Burials will be carried out between the hours of 9:00 A.M. and 3:30 P.M.
 Monday through Saturday (excluding statutory holidays).
-Additional service charges will apply for burials arriving at the Cemetery after 3:30 p.m.
-Special arrangements can be made with the Cemetery office for burials on Sundays or holidays subject to staff availability.
+Additional service charges will apply for burials arriving at the Cemetery after 3:30 P.M.
+Special arrangements can be made with the Cemetery office for Burials on Sundays or holidays subject to staff availability.

-In cases of extreme weather conditions or where a request for a burial exceeds the Cemetery's resources capacity due to the number of burials already scheduled on a given day and/or time, the Cemetery reserves the right to reschedule.

-1.2 Private Property

-All cemeteries are privately owned lands.
-Interment Rights Holders and public visitors enjoy the use of the Cemetery at their own risk and shall be governed by the following:

-- Damage to Property: Any person found or suspected of damaging, destroying, removing, or defacing any property on Cemetery grounds may be subject to removal from Cemetery grounds and subject to a notice of trespass. - Vehicles: Vehicles within the Cemetery shall be driven at a speed less than 30 km/hr.
+- 1.2 Private Property: All cemeteries are privately owned lands.
+Interment Rights Holders and public visitors enjoy the use of the Cemetery at their own risk and shall be governed by the following: - Damage to Property: No one may damage, destroy, remove or deface any property in or belonging to the Cemetery; - Vehicles: Vehicles within the Cemetery shall be driven at a speed less than 30 km/hr.
 At no time shall such vehicles park or drive on the grass.
-Owners of vehicles will be held liable for any damage caused by their drivers or vehicles. - Improper Conduct: In the sole opinion of the Cemetery, any person whose conduct disturbs the sanctity or decorum of the Cemetery, or who violates these By-laws may be required to leave the Cemetery grounds and subject to a notice of trespass. - Management of Activity: The Cemetery reserves the right to divert walkers, cyclists, joggers, and vehicles away from funeral and operational activity. - Dogs: Dogs on leashes are permitted on Cemetery roadways and hardscape.
-We ask that all owners respect the sanctity of the Cemetery grounds and pick up after their pets.
-Service dogs may accompany their owners at all times. - Special Events: Special events such as private group tours or any other recreational use involving more than ten (10) individuals, are permitted only with the prior written approval of the Cemetery.

-- Soliciting: Canvassing, soliciting, advertising, or distributing business information in the Cemetery is prohibited, as is the placing or displaying of any manufacturer's, monument dealer's, or quarry's name, insignia, or trademark in any form. - Photographing, Filming, or Videotaping: Photographing, filming, or videotaping of any part of the Cemetery may only take place with the prior written approval of the Cemetery. - Roller Blades and Skateboards: The use of roller blades and skateboards is strictly prohibited within the Cemetery grounds. - Cyclists/Joggers: To ensure the safety of our employees and visitors to the Cemetery, cyclists and joggers must carry themselves in a safe manner that respects the sanctity of the Cemetery and funeral processions.
-They must keep to the Cemetery roads, single file at a speed less than 20 km/hour.
-Bicycle speed training and racing are strictly prohibited.

-1.3 Liability for Loss or Damage
+Owners of vehicles will be held liable for any damage caused by their drivers or vehicles: - Improper Conduct: In the sole opinion of the Cemetery, any person whose actions, conduct, behaviour, or attire disturbs the decorum of the Cemetery, or who violates these By-laws may be required to leave the Cemetery grounds; - Dogs: Dogs on leashes are permitted in the cemetery.
+We ask that all owners respect the sanctity of the cemetery grounds and pick up after their pets; - Special Events: Special Events are permitted with the prior approval of the Cemetery; - Soliciting: Canvassing, soliciting, advertising or distributing business cards in the Cemetery is prohibited, as is the placing or displaying of any manufacturer's, monument dealer's, or quarry's name, insignia or trade mark in any form; - Photographing, Filming, or Video-Taping: Photographing, filming, or video-taping of any part of the Cemetery may only take place with the prior approval of the Cemetery; - Roller Blades and Skate Boards: The use of roller blades and skate boards is strictly prohibited within the Cemetery grounds; - Bicycles: To ensure the safety of our employees and visitors to the Cemetery, bicycles must be operated in a safe manner that respects the sanctity of the cemetery and only operated on cemetery roads at a speed less than 20 km/hour.
+Bicycle racing is strictly prohibited. - 1.3 Liability for Loss or Damage: The Cemetery assumes no liability or responsibility for the loss of, or damage to, any Grave, Lot, Scattering Ground, Columbarium Niche, Mausoleum Crypt, Monument, Marker, or article that may be placed on an Interment Right save and except as noted below.

-Except for loss or damage directly attributable to the acts or omissions of the Cemetery, which the Cemetery will make reasonable efforts to rectify in its sole and absolute discretion, the Cemetery assumes no liability for loss or damage to any property placed on or within an interment right.
-Notwithstanding the foregoing, the Cemetery will not assume liability for loss or damage to such property where the possibility of such damage is expressly addressed in these By-laws (e.g., By-law 3.11).
+The Cemetery only assumes liability if, during the course of performing routine cemetery operations, the Cemetery or its employees should cause damage to any Grave, Lot, Scattering Ground, Columbarium Niche, Mausoleum Crypt, Monument, or Marker.
+The liability shall be limited to the extent of the damage caused, and the Cemetery shall make a reasonable effort to correct the damage.